AztecProtocol/aztec-packages/boxes/README.md

 NPX is a tool bundled with `npm` and other package managers.
 It allows you to run a binary from a cache without installing it globally.

 To ease the development process, Aztec has developed this binary.
-To run it, install Node and run:
+To run it, install Node and execute:

 ```bash
 npx aztec-app
 ```

 This will prompt you with some options to clone `Aztec Boxes`.
-As the `npx` script evolves, other commands will be added or removed.
-You can run it with the `-h` flag to know what other commands and flags you can pass to it.
+As the `npx` script evolves, other commands may be added or removed.
+You can run it with the `-h` flag to see what other commands and flags you can pass to it.

 > [!NOTE]
-> As a tool that doesn't (yet) have automated testing, it versioning and release process is decoupled from `aztec`, and its deployment is entirely manual by running `yarn npm publish --access public`.
+> As a tool that doesn't (yet) have automated testing, its versioning and release process is decoupled from `Aztec`, and its deployment is entirely manual by running `yarn npm publish --access public`.

 ## Aztec Boxes

-Aztec Boxes are the one-stop-shop for developing on Aztec.
+Aztec Boxes are the one-stop shop for developing on Aztec.
 They often include a combination of:

 - Fully tested contracts
 - Frontend boilerplates